aSosunoff/css-intellisense/README.md

 ## Requirements

 - Node.js and npm for local development and packaging.
-- A class map JSON file in the workspace, unless you are running the Extension Development Host fallback.
+- A `css-intellisense-config.json` file in the workspace root.
-- In the Extension Development Host, the extension falls back to bundled classes from `src/classes.json` when no class map is found.
+- One or more class map JSON files referenced from `css-intellisense-config.json`.

 ## Supported Files